vmware-tanzu/tanzu-dev-portal/content/guides/docker/host-docker-internal-gs.md

 * __Running your services locally.__ This entails building and running multiple services directly on your workstation.
 This requires disk space, memory, CPU, and eventually might consume enough resources to render the workstation inoperable.
 In addition, it can require compilation tools and run-time environments for any of the first-party services.
 Furthermore, any third-party services (e.g. databases, message queues) will need to be set up in order to run everything locally.
 * __Running your services in the cloud.__ This entails deploying one or more services to the cloud every time you want feedback.
 This approach enables you to validate your services in an environment that more closely resembles your production environment.
 However, it might be the most time intensive, and will require infrastructure to support deploying your services.
 * __A hybrid of local and cloud.__ This entails configuring any locally running services to communicate with the services that you have deployed to the cloud.
 The hybrid approach has some of the advantages and disadvantages of the previous two approaches, and also can require managing proxying, firewall, and other network configuration.
-* __A hybrid of local and virtualization.__ Virtualization allows you to run services on a virtual machine in a custom environment pre-configured for each service.
+* __A hybrid of local and containerization.__ Containerization allows you to run services on a virtual machine in a custom environment pre-configured for each service.
 This approach removes some of the complexities and disadvantages of the other approaches, allows you to test your service locally, abstracts away the configuration and dependencies of each service, and mitigates some of the resource impacts of running all services locally.

-This guide covers the hybrid of local and virtualization using __Docker__ as our virtual environment.
+This guide covers the hybrid of local and Containerization using __Docker__ as our virtual environment.
 You can use Docker to put your dependencies (e.g. compilers, runtimes, even entire databases) in a box, called a container, so that your only dependency is on Docker itself, and not the myriad of dependencies that each individual application service might have.

 Whether you're brand new to Docker, or have worked with it for decades, there are some questions you inevitably run into: how do I create these containers?
 And where can I put them?
 A popular method is to build the containers using an [automated CI/CD pipeline](https://tanzu.vmware.com/developer/learningpaths/secure-software-supply-chain/what-is-ci-cd/), and then store them in a [container registry](https://tanzu.vmware.com/developer/learningpaths/secure-software-supply-chain/container-registry/).
 Container Management is an extensive topic, and out of scope for this guide.
 This guide uses basic containers, with some basic build dependencies, and without any customization.